rmkoesterer/uga/README.rst

 .. _`Ryan Koesterer`: https://github.com/rmkoesterer/uga

 Please report any bugs or issues using the Github `Issues`_ tab on this page.
-I will respond to all concerns as soon as possible.
+I will respond to all concerns as quickly as possible.

 .. _`Issues`: https://github.com/rmkoesterer/uga/issues